zeptofs/api-documentation/source/index.html.md

 * Request types
 * Idempotency

-All other errors relating to Split specific resources(e.g. Contacts) will return the **Resource error response** style.
+All other errors relating to Zepto specific resources(e.g. Contacts) will return the **Resource error response** style.
 <div class="middle-header">403 errors</div>

 **403 errors** are generally returned from any of our endpoints if your application does not have the required authorisation.
 This is usually due to: